Herta Laipaik: Early life and career

 In September 1944, Dr. Endel Rumma, Herta's first husband, fled from Estonia to Sweden to escape the Russian occupation.
 Herta, who was with child at that time, didn't want to risk that dangerous journey and stayed in Estonia.
 That ended their unhappy marriage.
 In March 1945, their daughter Katrin was born.

 In 1949 Herta's partner and future husband Dr. Nikolai Kornev was deported to Siberia, Krasnoyarsk Krai.
 Herta voluntarily followed him to Siberia with her daughter Katrin a year later.
-From 1950-53 she worked at a hospital in Razdolnoye village, Russia.
+From 1950 to 1953 she worked at a hospital in Razdolnoye village, Russia.

 After Stalin's death in 1953, the Soviets allowed the deported prisoners to return to their homelands, and the family returned to Estonia.
 They settled in a small town Karksi-Nuia, where Dr. Kornev worked as a family doctor and Herta Laipaik wrote articles and stories for local newspapers, at the same time raising their second daughter Riina, who was born in 1958.

 In 1964, the family moved to Tallinn, the capital of Estonia, where Herta Laipaik continued to write short stories, radio plays and children's literature.
 She worked her day jobs at the National Library of Estonia and later at the Estonian Theatre and Music Museum as a librarian, until she became a professional writer in 1977.